-Before I started blogging, Emily didn’t know much about miles and points.
+Before I started blogging, Emily Jablon didn’t know much about miles and points.
 She knew that I loved collecting miles and points and applying for credit cards because she’d get emails approving her for yet another credit card.

 She liked the benefits of miles and points, but didn’t go out of her way to collect them herself.

 On our way to Huntington Beach for the long weekend, we stopped to share a quesadilla at the Kansas City airport.

 “What’s wrong?”
 I asked.

 “They are paying the bill with cash and missing out on the miles and points or cash back.” said Emily glancing at a nearby table.

 At the Hyatt Regency resort in Huntington Beach, I asked Emily to help select my Hyatt Diamond amenity.
 For our weekend Hyatt stay, the Diamond amenity was 1,000 Hyatt points or a food and beverage amenity.

 I usually get the points when I’m traveling alone, but since this was a romantic getaway with Emily, I asked her to help me select the amenity.
 The points would go into my account, but we would savor the free food and beverage amenity in our suite.

 The beverage choices included, wine, beer, soft drinks, and juice and the food choices included dried fruits, a cheese platter, fresh fruits, nuts, blueberry bark and chocolate truffles.

 “I don’t want anything.” said Emily.
 “Take the points!”